 Water-related needs of environmental resources - Reviewing, discussing, and understanding water-related needs of environmental resources and sensitive ecological areas.

-Others? –
+Water-related needs for recreation – Identifying and understanding water needs for recreational activities in the region.

+Watershed management – Reviewing and understanding best practices to manage water supply and water quality in the region’s watersheds.

 Related Topics

 The following topics are related to the core discussions of the Regional Advisory Committee.
 These topics will not be discussed in the group except as they may be relevant to informing and advancing the purpose and outcomes of the discussions regarding Integrated Regional Water Management.

 Land Development – Topics and issues related to General Plans in the region, except as they relate to the IRWMP.
+The IRWMP is an umbrella document intended to identify how the region can best meet water management and water quality needs of the land uses identified in the General Plans.

 Claims or Lawsuits Related to Past Incidents – The Regional Advisory Committee is not the forum for addressing or resolving individual landowner’s claims or other legal actions related to past flooding, water supply, water quality, or other issues.
 To the extent that information from past impacts can help inform future monitoring, thresholds, and impact avoidance, they will be discussed.